 Step 9.
 Click the Next button.

-You might also be interested in block or hide a neighbor’s Wi-Fi Network from Appearing on Windows 10.
+You might also be interested in blocking or hiding a neighbor’s Wi-Fi Network from Appearing on Windows 11 or 10.